SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 ---

+### <a name="google-cloud"></a>Google Cloud Platform

+Like AWS CloudFront, you can host the spec files (`apple-app-site-assocation` and `assetlinks.json`) directly on [Google Cloud Platform](https://cloud.google.com/) (GCP) as well as handling HTTPS tracking.

+1. Set up your secure tracking domain - instructions [here](./enabling-https-engagement-tracking-on-sparkpost/#gcp-create).
+This establishes your tracking domain routing and certificate.

+1. Create a "Backend bucket" to serve your spec files.

+---

 ## <a name="platforms"></a> Alternative setup with deep linking platforms

-If you are using a deep linking platform such as [branch.io](https://branch.io/) or [AppsFlyer](https://www.appsflyer.com/), these platforms automate some of the setup process for you, while also working in a specific way.
+If you are using a deep linking platform such as [Branch](https://branch.io/) or [AppsFlyer](https://www.appsflyer.com/), these platforms automate some of the setup process for you, while also working in a specific way.

 ### Branch